Service

 Contact information

-Baycrest Centre for Mental Health
+Baycrest Mental Health Services

 A multi-component treatment program for people dealing with late-life mental health problems.
 The service provides psychiatric assessment and treatment for seniors within the community who are experiencing health problems such as depression, anxiety, and changes in memory, behaviour, or personality.
 Programs are also offered that address caregiver stress